Ink wash painting: Xuan paper

 The materials used in Xuan paper are closely related to the geographical environment of Jingxian.
 The bark of the Pteroceltis tatarinowii, a common variety of elm, is used as the main material for the production of rice paper in this area.
 Rice and several other materials were later added to the recipe in the Song and Yuan Dynasties.
-In those dynasties bamboo and mulberry began to be used to produce rice paper as well.
+In those dynasties bamboo and mulberry began to be used to produce Xuan paper as well.

 The production of Xuan paper is about an eighteen-step process – taken in detail over a hundred steps may be counted.
 Some paper makers keep their process strictly secret.
 The process includes cooking and bleaching the bark of Pteroceltis tatarinowii and adding various fruit juices.

 Inkstone

 The inkstone is not only a traditional Chinese stationery device, but also an important tool of ink painting.
 It is a stone mortar used for the grinding and containment of ink.
 In addition to stones, inkstones can be made of clay, bronze, iron and porcelain.
 This device evolved from the friction tool used to rub dyes about six to seven thousand years ago.